15 Visualization

 In this section, we begin by introducing a few simple guidelines to keep in mind when making informative visualizations in the context of experimental psychology.1 Remember that our needs may be distinct from other fields, such as journalism or public policy.
 You may have seen beautiful and engaging full-page graphics with small print and a wealth of information.
 The art of designing and producing these graphics is typically known as infoviz and should be distinguished from what we call statistical visualization (Gelman and Unwin 2013).

-• 1 For the purposes of understanding the examples in this chapter, it should be sufficient to work through the tutorials on data manipulation and visualization in Appendix D and Appendix E.
+1 For the purposes of understanding the examples in this chapter, it should be sufficient to work through the tutorials on data manipulation and visualization in appendix D and appendix E.

-• Roughly, infoviz aims to construct rich and immersive worlds to visually explore: a reader can spend hours pouring over the most intricate graphics and continue to find new and intriguing patterns.
+Roughly, infoviz aims to construct rich and immersive worlds to visually explore: a reader can spend hours pouring over the most intricate graphics and continue to find new and intriguing patterns.
 Statistical visualization, on the other hand, aims to crisply convey the logic of a specific inference at a glance.
-These visualizations are the production-ready figures that anchor the results section of a paper and accompany the key, pre-registered analyses of interest.
+These visualizations are the production-ready figures that anchor the results section of a paper and accompany the key, preregistered analyses of interest.
 In this section, we review several basic principles of making statistical visualizations.
 We then return below to the role of visualization in more exploratory analyses.

 15.1.1 Principle 1: Show the design